The Ford Plant: Murdered City Music Festival

 During the first week of every August since its inception in 2002, The Ford Plant hosted a week-long music festival called the Murdered City Music Festival (often simply called Murdered City).
 This festival showcased independent Canadian acts and local artists, and was known to bring larger bands to a relatively small crowd.
 Some past notables of Murdered City include Wolf Parade, The Sadies, The Hidden Cameras, The Constantines, and The Meligrove Band.

 Murdered City was cancelled in 2007, as several of the more popular bands backed out of the festival in favour of bigger shows.
 Instead, the Ford Plant held the Ghosts of Brantford Festival.
 Effectively the same music festival as Murdered City, the Ghosts of Brantford Festival aimed to book bands with a focus on independent music.
 Some of the bands that played the 2007 festival include Cuff the Duke, Rock Plaza Central, The Ghost Is Dancing, and Uncut.
 Murdered City returned in August 2008 with performances by Attack in Black, Ohbijou, The D'Urbervilles, Bruce Peninsula, and others.

 The Ford Plant Recording Co.

-The Ford Plant Recording Co. is an independent record label, with a focus on promoting local musicians by distributing their music under The Ford Plant name.
-The Ford Plant has an in house recording studio for this purpose.
+The Ford Plant Recording Co. was an independent record label, with a focus on promoting local musicians by distributing their music under The Ford Plant name.
+The Ford Plant had an in house recording studio for this purpose.

 To date thirteen albums have been released under this label: